Tescan-group/FirstDerm-AutoDerm-API-NodeJS/README.md

 Before setting up the AutoDerm API Node.js application, ensure you have the following:

-- An Ubuntu VPS with SSH access
+- An Ubuntu VPS with SSH access.
+If looking for a reliable host, [Hostinger](https://www.hostinger.com/) is recommended 👍
 - Node.js and npm installed on the VPS
 - An AutoDerm API key.
 If you don't have one, you can obtain it at [https://autoderm.firstderm.com/](https://autoderm.firstderm.com/)